Liberty (department store): Early history

 Arthur Lasenby Liberty was born in Chesham, Buckinghamshire, in 1843.
 He was employed by Messrs Farmer & Rogers in Regent Street in 1862, the year of the International Exhibition.
-By 1874, rejected for a partnership, and imbued by his 10 years experience, he decided to start a business of his own.
+By 1874, rejected for a partnership, and imbued by his 10 years experience, he decided to start a business of his own on the opposite side of Regent Street.
 With a £2,000 loan from his future father-in-law, in 1875, he accepted the lease of half a shop at 218a Regent Street with three staff members.

 The shop sold ornaments, fabric and objets d'art, especially from Japan and the East.
+It was here that Rossetti purchased Blue and white chinese wares which he sold to the fellow painter Whistler, who he introduced to Liberty.

 Within eighteen months, he had repaid the loan and acquired the second half of 218 Regent Street.
 As the business grew, neighbouring properties were bought and added.
 In 1884, he introduced the costume department, directed by Edward William Godwin (1833–1886), a distinguished architect and a founding member of The Costume Society.
 He and Arthur Liberty created in-house apparel to challenge the fashions of Paris.

 In 1885, 142–144 Regent Street was acquired and housed the ever-increasing demand for carpets and furniture.
 The basement was named the Eastern Bazaar, and it was the vending place for what was described as "decorative furnishing objects".
 He named the property Chesham House, after the place in which he grew up.
 The store became the most fashionable place to shop in London, and Liberty fabrics were used for both clothing and furnishings.